-Personal development in the workplace has been on my mind a lot lately.
-Because personal development is so important to me, I naturally talk about it to the other people in my life.
+Employee personal development in the workplace has been on my mind a lot lately.
+Because self-development is so important to me, I naturally talk about it to others in my life.
 But, in the last year, I’ve become much more intentional about investing in my team at Ballantine.
-As a partner in a small business, I have the opportunity to encourage my team in their own personal development journey.
+As a partner in a small business, I have the opportunity to encourage my team in their own professional growth journey.

-In the coming months, I plan to develop a good framework for small business owners to help them invest in their employees and team members.
+In the coming months, I plan to develop a good framework for small business owners to help them encourage their employees and team members.
 I think it’s our job as business owners to invest in the people that work for us.

-Here are the top benefits I’ve found (and expect) from encouraging personal development in my company:
+Here are the top benefits I’ve found (and expect) from encouraging professional development in my company:

 1. Develop Stronger Team Members

-As a small business, every person on your team plays a vital role in production and growth in the company.
-That’s why it’s important that they have a growth mindset and become proactive members of the team.
+As a small business, every person on your team plays a vital role in the production and growth of the company.
+That’s why they must have a growth mindset and become proactive team members.
 This allows them to grow together as a stronger team and work through the problems they face.

 When the people that work for you are investing in themselves, they’ll be more willing to accept critical feedback from you and others.
 Also, they’ll be continually learning and trying new things.
-Ultimately, personal development will create stronger employees and an overall stronger company.
+Ultimately, encouraging professional development will create stronger employees and an overall stronger company.

-Making personal development part of your company culture will make you a team that grows together vs. a team that is static.
-The people on your staff that are interested in this will show up and ask questions.
+Making employee development part of your company culture will make you a team that grows together vs. a static team.
+The people on your staff interested in this will show up and ask questions and learn soft skills.
 Even if you only get a ¼ of the people on your team involved, this is a success.

 2. Everyone Needs to Work on Personal Development

 Anyone that spends time on personal development is likely to have a more fulfilling life.
-Whether it is personal or professional…as a good leader, it’s your job to invest in your team.
-Just as you’d give them the training they need to fulfill their role, they need personal development resources.
+Whether it’s personal or professional…as a good leader, it’s your job to invest in your team.
+Just as you’d give them the training they need to fulfill their role, they need resources for job satisfaction.

-Running a small business usually means you develop relationships with everyone on your team.
+Running a small business usually means developing relationships with everyone on your team.
 As their leader, you should care about them as people and desire a fulfilling life for them.
-Not that you can force them to take personal development seriously, but you can create an environment that makes it easy for them to invest in themselves.
+Not that you can force them to take professional development seriously, but you can create an environment that makes it easy for them to invest in themselves.

 3. Create a Ripple Effect

-When you invest in your team, they will grow and influence the people around them.
+When you invest in employee personal development strategies, they will grow and influence the people around them.
 The ripple effect is truly exciting!

 -Encourage your employees to invest in themselves